 Haga clic aquí para ver esta página en español.

-The Office of the State Superintendent of Education (OSSE) is committed to ensuring early learners have access to vibrant and quality early learning environments and are prepared for their K-12 education.
-In December 2016, OSSE published updated child care licensing regulations that increased the education requirements for the early childhood workforce in the District.
-OSSE updated these regulations in December 2023 to provide early childhood educators additional pathways and flexibility to meet the education requirements.
-The education requirements apply to center directors, teachers, assistant teachers, expanded home caregivers, home caregivers and associate home caregivers in OSSE-licensed child development facilities.
-More information on why and how these education requirements were established can be found below.
+In December 2016, the Office of the State Superintendent of Education (OSSE) published updated child care licensing regulations that increased the education requirements for the early childhood workforce in the District.
+OSSE implemented emergency regulations in December 2023 to provide early childhood educators additional pathways and flexibility to meet the education requirements.
+In August 2025, OSSE published final child care licensing regulations that make permanent the education requirements for the DC early childhood workforce that have been in effect since 2023.

 Click here for information on specific requirements for each staff type, as well as resources and supports available for early childhood educators to meet the education requirement for their position.